 I have a dozen copies of Joan’s “The Story of my Life”.
 At page 5 Joan describes the quintessential outside Australian dunny.

-“City toilets wear always built at the back of the block and had a trap door at the back so a man with a night-cart could remove the used pan and replace it with a clean one–I remember once when we were on holidays at the coast, I must have been nine, I was taking little brother , Lin, down on of the back lanes at the back of some houses on the way7 home from the beach and he lifted up a trapdoor behind the toilet seat and in his big voice said, “look in here Joan” I had just dragged him away when a man looked out of the outhouse.
+“City toilets were always built at the back of the block and had a trap door at the back so the “nightman” with the night-cart could remove the used pan and replace it with a clean one–I remember once when we were on holidays at the coast, I must have been nine, I was taking little brother Lin down one of the back lanes at the back of some houses on the way home from the beach and he lifted up a trapdoor behind the toilet seat and in his big voice said, “look in here Joan” I had just dragged him away when a man looked out of the outhouse.
 I was so embarrassed I could have killed Lin.
 He was really the worst brother a girl could have”

 How are you Lindsey?
 “I’m dying”.
 But you’ve said that for the past 12 months.
 “I lied” “But this time I’m really dying”.

 Lindsey demanded to be taken home to die.
 He had Thea sort out a hospital bed and 24/7 carers.
 Tony flew from Kununurra and the unit in Cottesloe became a refuge for the homeless.
 Mattresses, sheets, blankets, food drinks and people all over the place 24 hours a day.
 It was a White thing.
 A Lindsey thing and it was wonderful.
 We laughed we reminisced and all the while Lindsey remained alert, talkative, engaging and a real show-off until the end.